krzysztof-ciszewski/go-blog/README.md

 **Response:** Redirects to client URL after successful authentication

 **Note:** This endpoint automatically creates a user account if one doesn't exist.
-User creation is processed asynchronously via Kafka using `CreateUserCommand`.
+User creation is processed asynchronously via RabbitMQ using `CreateUserCommand`.

 #### Logout